-Appendix A2 - Baseline information for Ballingham Bolstone & Hentland Group
+Appendix A2 - Baseline information for Weobley

 N.B.
-This is based on countywide baseline information with some additions relevant to Ballingham Bolstone & Hentland Group (in red).
+This is based on countywide baseline information with some additions relevant to Weobley (in red).
 Where no locally specific data is available for current status, trends and targets, only countywide data is reported.
 Any gaps in data may be filled following additional research.

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover red by objective: E Biodiversity, flora an d fauna 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Net change in condition of SSSIs across Herefordshire.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
-Ballingham Bolstone & Hentland Group has 5 SSSI's within the group parish.
-There statuses are River Wye (Unfavourable Recovering); Capler Wood (Favourable) (border); Birch Wood (Favourable) (border); Lea & 2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
+05.08.14-There are no SSSI's within Weobley.
+2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
 Proportion in unfavourable and declining condition had also decreased from 4% to 1%. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
 The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%.
 Understanding Herefordshire: An integrated needs assessment (June 2013).
-NE & DEFRA Website October 2014